About user data collection

 What data is required

-When you generate a new crypto address, initiate a crypto withdrawal or create an invoice, you need to provide certain user data depending on who the sender and the recipient are.
+When you generate a new crypto address or create an invoice, you need to provide certain user data depending on who the sender is.
 This includes the sender_type

 parameter (either legal